salavala/CosmosDBForMultitenantApplications/README.md

 By using partitions with Azure Cosmos DB containers, you can create containers that are shared across multiple tenants.
 With large containers, Azure Cosmos DB spreads your tenants across multiple physical nodes to acheive a high degree of scale.

-Access [Azure Cosmos DB Documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) for more details and samples.
+Access [Azure Cosmos DB Documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) for more details and training.

 ## Business Scenario
 Fictitious ISV company called ""Smart Booking Inc"" has built an on-line reservation application called "EasyReserveApp" and deployed to Car Rental and Hotel business industries.